 For those who haven’t heard of or seen a numbat (which has also been called a walpurti or a banded anteater), this little creature resembles a small squirrel with a pointy nose and a less fluffy tail.
 One of the most interesting features of the numbat is its long tongue that is covered in sticky saliva to help them catch insects for dinner.
 Since the entire body of a numbat is only about 11 inches long (without the tail), having a tongue that is 4 inches long is rather remarkable!

-The Numbat is under threat from habitat loss and introduced predators such as foxes and feral cats.
-With an estimated population of less than 1000 individuals, we need your help to protect the future of this unique marsupial.
+Unfortunately, the numbat is under threat from habitat loss as well as predators such as foxes and feral cats.
+With an estimated population out in the wild of less than 1000, this tiny little species of animal faces the threat of extinction, and needs the help of humans to protect the future of this unique marsupial.

-Project Numbat Inc values its partnerships with the Numbat Recovery Team, Perth Zoo, Department of Environment and Conservation and Australian Wildlife Conservancy.
+Project Numbat Inc. is a not-for-profit organization run by volunteers that promotes community awareness and involvement in the conservation of Western Australia’s unique mammal emblem.
+This charitable organization values its partnerships with the Numbat Recovery Team, Perth Zoo, Department of Parks and Wildlife and Australian Wildlife Conservancy.

 Show some appreciation for this delightful little creature and get to celebrating World Numbat Day!
 Consider some of these plans and ideas to get started:

 One super way to get involved in observing World Numbat Day might be to support the animal by making a donation to a charity that is helping to save them.
 In addition to Project Numbat Inc., it is also possible to show support for the numbat through the Foundation for Australia’s Most Endangered Species (FAME) or the World Wildlife Federation Australia (WWF).

 Share a Love for Numbats